 The benefits of bibliotherapy for mental health: a qualitative study

-Evaluation of a meaningful occupation project for older homeless people
+Evaluation of a meaningful occupation project for homeless seniors

-We conducted an evaluation of an innovative project providing meaningful occupation to homeless and ex-homeless older people.
-The project aimed to engage older people in sustained activity and facilitate involvement in the community.
-The study explored the experiences and views of older people who used the Live Choices project, based at Thames Reach in London.
+We conducted an evaluation of an innovative project providing meaningful occupation to homeless and ex-homeless seniors.
+The project aimed to engage homeless people in sustained activity and facilitate involvement in the community.

 The engagement and participation of seniors

 We contributed to the writing of a guide to the engagement and participation of seniors for Age UK Lancashire, as part of their Linking Communities research.

 Evaluation of adoption access pilot